-A new 4 storey, 122 unit Retirement Residence in Orangeville, ON, complementing the existing facility of similar size.
-Phase II will include 24 studio units, 65-one bedroom apartments, and 33-two bedroom apartments along with comfortable dining and entertainment spaces.
+A new 4 storey, 122-unit retirement residence in Orangeville, ON, complements the existing facility of similar size.
+Phase II includes 24 studio units, 65-one bedroom apartments, and 33-two bedroom apartments along with comfortable dining and entertainment spaces.
 The new building will be connected to the existing structure with a generous first story link and will be fully accessible.
-Estimated completion is late 2019.
+Scheduled for completion in 2021.

 Acclaim Health officially kicked off the public fundraising campaign to bring an innovative dementia care centre to the Town of Oakville.
 Local residents have been pitching in to help reach the $5 million fundraising goal that would have the facility open by mid-2020.

 MMMC Architects is proud to be an annual supporter of Brant United Way and its 18 member agencies.
 MMMC’s 2018 Employee Campaign raised $1,682 towards Brant United Way’s campaign goal.
 Pictured with our 'big cheque' is Marie Fanjoy and Craig Newsome of MMMC Architects and Cheryl Wiacek (on right) from Brant United Way.